Bshel419/4103-101-OpSys-Shelton/assignments/Test_One_Addon.md

 *Example of multi-threading*:When the OS breaks down a process into threads and keeps track of all of the different threads and how far along the threads are in their execution.

-**What is an instruction trace?**-making a system perform a certain task and recording the activity of the components of the system to see how they can be improved.
+**What is an instruction trace?**-A sequence of instructions that execute for a process.

 **What common events alead to the creation of a process?**-